-2006 Season
+2006 FCS Season

-Starting with the 2006 season, the NCAA renamed I-A and I-AA to Football Bowl Subdivision (FBS) and Football Championship (FCS), respectively.
+Starting with the 2006 season, the NCAA renamed I-A and I-AA to Football Bowl Subdivision (FBS) and Football Championship Subdivision (FCS), respectively.
 Despite the name change, there were only a few team changes and one conference change in place for the 2006 season.

 2006 FCS Over FBS Victories (7)